hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 ## Substring Removal

-You may want to remove the

-Let's imagine a case we we wanted to move some part of a string and let's start by defining a string named `slingshot`:
+Let's imagine a case where we wanted to remove some part of a string and let's start by defining a string named `slingshot`:

 ```
 slingshot=slinging_slyly